Aerial Manx

 Aerial Manx. is an Amsterdam-based Australian sideshow entertainer who has pioneered the field of acrobatic sword swallowing.
 Aerial Manx was born on 18 March 1986 in Melbourne, Australia.

 Early life

 Aerial Manx was born in 1986 in Melbourne, Australia.
-He began training in Martial Arts at age four, branding him with a unique understanding of physicality and mental focus.
+He began training in martial arts at age four.
 At age 15, Aerial was introduced to circus through the Circus Oz youth program.
 By age 17, Aerial had achieved a first Dan black belt in Jiu-Jitsu and was regularly traveling to Melbourne from South-East Victoria to attend Australia's first self-run Youth Circus, Trick Circus.

 Career

 Aerial enrolled at the National Institute of Circus Arts (NICA) at age 19, and completed his training at the school with his graduating performance during the 2007 NICA production of DiVino.
 While studying at NICA, Aerial focused on sideshow and mind-over-matter stunts as well as being trained Aerial Dance under Holly Rollins, an ex-Cirque Du Soleil performer.
 After leaving NICA in 2007, Aerial began his professional performing career performing fire eating in various nightclubs throughout Melbourne.
 During this initial stage, Aerial also began performing street theatre on the streets of Melbourne CBD.
 Aerial's busking show started out with basic skills, gradually building up to a duo show with The Great Gordo Gamsby, and has since built up to be a highly energetic solo circle busking show that showcases his skills in contortion, contact juggling, acrobatics and his signature stunts in the field of sword swallowing acrobats.
 Aerial has performed his busking show throughout the UK, Europe, South East Asia and the vast majority of Australia.